Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Physics Opportunities of SBND-PRISM

 \section{Physics Opportunities of SBND-PRISM}

 SBND-PRISM offers several promising opportunities for enhancing the sensitivity of both BSM searches and Standard Model measurements in SBND, some of which are highlighted here.
-Others, requiring more detailed investigation, are currently being explored, with additional possibilities likely to emerge as more analysis tools and techniques are developed.
+Others are currently being explored, with additional possibilities likely to emerge as more analysis tools and techniques are developed.

 The first area of opportunity that we have identified for SBND-PRISM is enabling further tests of neutrino-nucleus interactions.